kjellc/HP67-extended-firmware/README.md

 ## Description

-This repository contains extended firmwares for the vintage calculator HP67 from the late 1970s.
+This repository contains extended firmware for the vintage calculator HP67 from the late 1970's.

 Unfortunately, this old calculator can not be re-flashed, so the firmware must be executed on HP67 simulators/emulators, for example the **x11-calc** simulator, by mike632t, which can be found found [here](https://github.com/mike632t/x11-calc)

-The x11-calc-67 simulator can use the firmware directly by using the ROM switch (-r).
+The x11-calc-67 simulator can use the firmware directly, using the ROM switch (-r).

 ## Features

-- Extends the number of registers
+- Extends the number of storage registers
 - Extends the number of program steps
 - Adds new functionality so that the X-register can be used as a second indirect register
-- Adds support to read and write up to 4 card sides (2 cards) to be able to read/write large programs.
+- Adds support to read and write up to 4 card sides (2 cards) to be able to read/write large programs

 ### Indirect use of the X-register